vllm-project/vllm/docs/source/models/adding_model.rst

     from your_code import YourModelForCausalLM
     ModelRegistry.register_model("YourModelForCausalLM", YourModelForCausalLM)

-If your model imports modules that initialize CUDA, consider instead lazy-importing it to avoid an error like :code:`RuntimeError: Cannot re-initialize CUDA in forked subprocess`:
+If your model imports modules that initialize CUDA, consider lazy-importing it to avoid errors like :code:`RuntimeError: Cannot re-initialize CUDA in forked subprocess`:

 .. code-block:: python